 The language spoken is Arabic, but English is widely used, including restaurants and souqs (local markets) found throughout the country.

-Currency in Oman
+Oman Travel Tips – Currency in Oman

 The currency used in Oman is the Omani rial (OMR) and it is more valued than the US dollar and Euro – the currencies you will probably take to change upon arrival in the country.
 1 OMR is approximately US$ 2,7.

-When to visit Oman
+Best time to visit Oman

 Regardless of the season, be prepared for low temperatures in the mountains of Jebel Akhdar and in the desert Wahiba Sands, where you will need to wear a nice sweater and/or a windbreaker jacket.

 Religion in Oman

 Islam is the main religion in Oman.
-The other religions found in the country, such as Christianity, Hinduism and Buddhism, are found primarily in immigrant communities.
+The other religions found in the country, such as Christianity, Hinduism, and Buddhism, are found primarily in immigrant communities.

 Safety in Oman

-How to dress in Oman
+Oman Travel Tips – How to dress in Oman

 Men and women in Oman dress conservatively – with the men usually wearing an ankle-length dress called dishdasha and the women wearing black and long garments known as abayas.
 For this reason, tourists should respect local customs: for both women and men, the recommendation is to cover the shoulders and wear clothes below the knee.

-How to get around in Oman
+Oman Travel Tips – How to get around

 To get easily around the country, download the mapps.me app – which saves places and has an offline version, and provides suitable routes to all places whereas some areas Google Maps cannot find.
 To access the internet and find places easily, buy a SIM card with internet upon arrival at the airport (with prices starting at 7 OMR).